Kantowski-Sachs spherically symmetric solutions in teleparallel $F(T)$ gravity: Abstract

 \section{Abstract}

-In this paper, we investigate time-dependent spherically symmetric Kantowski-Sachs teleparallel $F(T)$ gravity in vacuum and in a perfect isotropic fluid.
-We first find the field equations and solve for new teleparallel $F(T)$ solutions.
-By using a power-law ansatz for the coframe functions, we find some new non-trivial teleparallel $F(T)$ vacuum solutions.
+In this paper, we investigate time-dependent Kantowski-Sachs spherically symmetric teleparallel $F(T)$ gravity in vacuum and in a perfect isotropic fluid.
+We begin by finding the field equations and solve for new teleparallel $F(T)$ solutions.
+With a power-law ansatz for the coframe functions, we find new non-trivial teleparallel $F(T)$ vacuum solutions.
 We then proceed to find new non-trivial teleparallel $F(T)$ solutions in a perfect isotropic fluid with both linear and non-linear equation of state.
-We find several new exact and approximate teleparallel $F(T)$ solutions.
+We find a great number of new exact and approximated teleparallel $F(T)$ solutions.
 These classes of new solutions are relevant for future cosmological applications.